kefoto/javaNN/NeuralNetwork/README.md

 	Mode: 0 -> iris data set, 1 -> MNIST data set

-There are definitely a lot of thing to improve on: I would create a reading and outputting data interface with methods so I can apply them on different data sets.
-I would also improve the bias, since there is no additional weight attached to each layer.
+There are a lot of things to improve on: I would create a reading and outputting data interface with methods so I can apply them to different data sets.
+I would also improve the bias since no additional weight is attached to each layer.
 I should also create training set divisions and introduce generations.

 --------------------------------------------------